Adrenal Fatigue: Is It Real?

-- Eat regular meals, limit refined and simple carbohydrates, and focus each meal around quality protein, healthy fats and vegetables.
+- Eat regular meals, limit refined and simple carbohydrates, and focus on meal quality protein, healthy fats and vegetables.

 - Exercise, but don’t over-do it

 Exercise is an amazing way to decompress and correct metabolic dysfunction, however, you can easily over-do it.
-Like fasting, high intensity interval training (HIIT) may not be for you, even though you can read the long list of health benefits online.
-Exercise is a stress on the body, and while you heal your adrenals, a less intense form of physical activity may be preferred.
+Like fasting, high-intensity interval training may not be for you, even though you can read the long list of health benefits online.
+Exercise is a stress on the body, and while you heal your adrenals, a less intense form of physical activity is a go.

 - Limit caffeine

-When you are exhausted caffeine may be the first thing you reach for, but this empty fuel will put your body into a more depleted state, as it is pushing you to perform when your body needs rest.
+When you are exhausted caffeine may be the first thing you reach for, but this empty fuel will put your body into a more depleted state.
 Fight the urge and limit your caffeine intake.

 - Supplements to support the adrenals:

-Although lifestyle changes should be the foundation of your treatment, there are many supportive supplements that can be used to speed your recovery.
-Here is a short list of my favourites:
+Although lifestyle changes should be the foundation of your treatment.
+Many supplements are there to speed up your recovery.
+Here is a shortlist of my favourites:

 - Vitamin C